kailash-manasarovar/statement/docs/timeline/2023/august.md

 - He said he didn't have the license for high mountain guiding and that it takes a year to get it.
 - It seemed OK to me.
 - Was I "supposed" to think the intense sexual arousal I was feeling was to do with this man, and to invite him back to my hotel room - which had been already set up with spy-cams while the recruiter had been on the phone talking about nothing for over an hour - and end up in bed with him that afternoon?
+- My view is this in another very well-oiled porn-machine; just like porn-network-live-stream classes at the conservatory with drugged students, and just like the Polygon work-conference in Bali with sedated female tech-workers.
 - Were millions of expectant criminal-porn viewers waiting to snicker en masse?
-- I didn't invite him back and it had to come from me.
+- I didn't invite him back, and it had to come from me because I would clearly complain about him if it came from him.
 - Is that why he was upset?
 - They must be so organized and advanced at their sedating-women-and-children spy-cam game, they sell subscriptions for live-action activity like this.
 - I did see [Rocio Vidal](../2024/september.md#rocio-vidal) in Cauterets the following year, after all.